Introduction to Git and GitHub

 crear cuenta repositorio

-Enter a name and click create repository.
+Give it a name and click "create repository."

 If you want the repo to be public or private